jeffreyan11/laser-chess-engine/README.md

 ### Engine Strength
-Estimated ELO is 2547 +/- 50 on the CCRL 40/4 list (tested 12/9/15) and 2358 +/- 90 (tested 26/8/15) on the CCRL 40/40 list (95% CI), tested using cutechess-cli (http://cutechess.com/).
+Estimated ELO is 2570 +/- 40 on the CCRL 40/4 list (tested 19/9/15) and 2358 +/- 90 (tested 26/8/15) on the CCRL 40/40 list (95% CI), tested using cutechess-cli (http://cutechess.com/).

 The code was compiled with MinGW, GCC version 4.9.2.
 All engines used their default hash sizes and one thread on an i5-4690 using the appropriate equivalent time controls.

 Link to the CCRL website: http://www.computerchess.org.uk/ccrl/

-Engines used for testing: Delphil 3.2, Fridolin 2.00, Maverick 1.0, and Jellyfish 1.1.
+Engines used for testing: Fridolin 2.00, Maverick 1.0, and Jellyfish 1.1.
 Thanks to the respective authors for making their engines available for public use.

 ### Engine Personality
 - Strong in complex tactical lines (even more so than most other engines at this level)
 - Strong in ultra-bullet, scales poorly with time
 - Extremely poor endgame play (there is little to no endgame code)
+- Overextends pawns

 ### Implementation Details